Balman Byrch

 Ser Balman and his wife, Falyse Stokeworth, attend the funeral of Lord Tywin Lannister in King's Landing.
 Queen Regent Cersei Lannister is offended when they inform her that Lady Tanda Stokeworth, mother of Falyse and the pregnant Lollys Stokeworth, would like to name Lollys's bastard child after Cersei's late father if a boy is born.[4]

 When Lollys gives birth to a son, her husband, Ser Bronn of the Blackwater, names the child Tyrion Tanner.[2][5]
 Cersei is offended that Bronn named the child after her despised younger brother, Tyrion Lannister.
-Falyse and Balman return to the capital from Castle Stokeworth, and during the journey they are turned away from Rosby and are disgusted by sparrows they encounter.
+Falyse and Balman return to the capital from Castle Stokeworth, and during the journey they are turned away from Rosby by order of the late Gyles Rosby's ward and are disgusted by sparrows they encounter.
 Claiming she fears that Tyrion Lannister will attempt to have Bronn assassinate her son, King Tommen I Baratheon, Cersei manipulates Balman into a conspiracy to kill Bronn.[2]

 Although Cersei expects that Bronn will suffer a mortal hunting mishap, the chivalrous Balman instead challenges Bronn to a duel at Castle Stokeworth, believing the former sellsword's lack of experience on horse will ensure his victory.
 However, Bronn drives his lance through the chest of Balman's horse, causing the animal to fall and crush Balman's legs.
 In return for Bronn's promise of mercy, Balman confesses Cersei's involvement.
 Balman cries out for help from Maester Frenken, and Bronn kills him with a knife to the eye.
-Falyse orders for Bonn to be seized, but Bronn's supporters instead force Falyse to flee Stokeworth.
-A despondent Falyse begs Cersei for aid in recovering Stokeworth, but the queen instead allows Qyburn to experiment on the widow to prevent from Falyse from telling tales.[6]
+Falyse orders for Bronn to be seized, but Bronn's supporters instead force Falyse to flee Stokeworth.
+A despondent Falyse begs Cersei for aid in recovering Stokeworth, but the queen instead allows Qyburn to take Falyse and user her in his experiments on to keep her from telling tales.[6]

 Quotes by Balman